Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Fouha Boutique Hotel Cafe and Bar Batroun

 If you do all the above and still run out of money, know that there are Western Union stalls or those of similar services dotted all across the country.
-You can easily send yourself some money if you an app (like MPESA) that enables you to do so or ask your family or friends back home to help facilitate the process on your behalf.
+You can easily send yourself some money if you have an app (like MPESA) that enables you to do so, or ask your family or friends back home to help facilitate the process on your behalf.

-Similarly, you can change your money easily within the country and OMT stalls usually have the best rates.
+Similarly, you can change your money easily within the country, and OMT stalls usually have the best rates.
 Since the black-market rates fluctuate daily, I recommend changing a bit at a time.
 Many establishments also accept USD cash payments, so save your Lebanese Liras and Pounds for taxi rides and street food.

 Getting a SIM Card in Lebanon